 The first difference is in the oil grade.

-SAE 30 is a single-grade oil, which means it doesn’t change its viscosity with the change in temperature.
+SAE 30 is a single-grade oil, which means it doesn’t change its viscosity with the temperature change.
 It comes with a viscosity of 30, and no matter what the temperature is, the viscosity remains the same.
 Oils with high viscosity are good to work with in summer.
 So, you can use this oil in summer only.

 On the other hand, 5w30 is a multi-grade oil.
 It changes its viscosity with the change in the temperature outside.
 In summer, its viscosity rating is 30.
 In winter, it becomes thinner and performs like any oil having a viscosity of 5.
 So, you can use it in multiple weather conditions without hampering the engine.